kbanach/tests-dictionary/README.md

     1. [Mocks](#mocks)
     1. [Assertions](#assertions)

+---

 ## Theory

 ### Unit tests

-Characteristics:
+**Characteristics**:

+aka.
+The Truth

 * test small, independent things (for sake of simplicity you can consider the following sentence as true - "_unit test does not touch any logic outside of one file (constants in other files are not logic)_")
 * every run gives **exactly the same result** if the code didn't change
-* can be run fast and often
+* can be run fast and often, e.g. as background watcher on every file modification
 * execution and checking results (pass/fail) are automatic, in other words, can be done with (best-case scenario) one command
 * they are **not substituting** other types of tests

-Good practices:
+* they **do not test the contract** between tested modules

+**Good practices**:

+aka.
+You Should Accept This as Truth if you don't want to reinvent the wheel

 * are good documentation - are readable (clean code) and informative for developers (well described with proper variable names)
 * highest possible coverage (100% is practically unachievable in big systems, everything above 85% is a good score)